Hello and welcome to our step-by-step guide for setting Content element into your module on Teachfloor.

 (See screenshot below)

-Metadata is used for internal tracking and organization.
+- Metadata is used for internal tracking and organization.

-Click āEdit Metadataā to add:
+- Click āEdit Metadataā to add: - Keywords or tags

-Category types
+- Category types

-Notes for your team
+- Notes for your team

 This doesnāt affect what learners see but helps with content managementāespecially in courses with many modules.